 U.S. Embassy Interview

-- The DS-2019 form
+- The DS-2019 Form

 - The DS-160 Form confirmation

-- If you have one you must bring your DS-7002 form
+- (If you have one you must get your DS-7002 Form)

-- One 2×2 inch (51x51mm) photo with your face in full view with a natural expression without wearing headwear or glasses
+- One 2×2 inch (51x51mm) photo with your face in full view with a natural expression and without wearing headwear or glasses

-After successfully completing your interview with the American embassy or American consulate, you are ready to go to the USA.
+After successfully completing your interview with the American embassy or American consulate, you are ready to go to the USA!